 Heat: Spicy.
 Tropes: Enemies-to-lovers across faction lines, dragon riders.

 Violet Sorrengail is forced into the Riders Quadrant at Basgiath War College.
 Xaden Riorson is the son of the man her mother executed and he's supposed to want her dead.
 The enemies-to-lovers arc drives the entire first book and the chemistry is exactly what people mean when they say "slow burn with stakes".
-Three books out; the fourth is expected late 2026.
+Rebecca Yarros has three books out, with two more planned to complete the five-book series — book four is still being written, with no release date confirmed yet.

 Heat: Spicy.
 Tropes: Enemies-to-lovers, mates, political intrigue.
 Series: ACOTAR #2.